 Germany is where wine enthusiasts reach for their Riesling as that’s where it historically evolved.
 However, you’ll find excellent examples of Riesling worldwide.
 Warmer climates deliver more tropical and lime flavours, where cooler climates have more minerality and apple notes.
 I prefer my Riesling with minerality, which is why I love Riesling from Germany but also adore Riesling from Ontario, Michigan and NY State.

-Off-Dry Riesling means the wine is slightly sweet, and this style is more suitable for Ham, which is naturally sweet, or spicy foods where you want to turn down the heat.
+Off-Dry Riesling means the wine is slightly sweet, and this style is more suitable for a wine pairing with Ham, which is naturally sweet, or spicy foods where you want to turn down the heat.
 For corned beef, a bone dry Riesling is the route you should go.